 Galatians 6:2 states, “Carry each other’s burdens, and in this way you will fulfill the law of Christ” (emphasis added).
 What exactly is the law of Christ, and how is it fulfilled by carrying each other’s burdens?
 While the law of Christ is also mentioned in 1 Corinthians 9:21, the Bible nowhere specifically defines what precisely is the law of Christ.
-However, most Bible teachers understand the law of Christ to be what Christ stated were the greatest commandments in Mark 12:28–31, “… ’Which commandment is the more important of all?’
-Jesus answered, ‘The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
-And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
-The second is this: ‘You shall love your neighbor as yourself.’
+However, most Bible teachers understand the law of Christ to be what Christ stated were the greatest commandments in Mark 12:28–31, “‘Which commandment is the most important of all?’
+Jesus answered, ‘The most important is, “Hear, O Israel: The Lord our God, the Lord is one.
+And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
+The second is this: “You shall love your neighbor as yourself.”
 There is no other commandment greater than these.’”

-The law of Christ, then, is to love God with all of our being, and to love our neighbors as we love ourselves.
-In Mark 12:32–33, the scribe who asked Jesus the question responds with “…to love Him with all the heart and with all the understanding and with all the strength, and to love one’s neighbor as oneself, is much more than all whole burnt offerings and sacrifices.”
+The law of Christ, then, is to love God with all of our being and to love our neighbors as we love ourselves.
+In Mark 12:32–33, the scribe who asked Jesus the question responds with, “To love him with all your heart, with all your understanding and with all your strength, and to love your neighbor as yourself is more important than all burnt offerings and sacrifices.”
 In this, Jesus and the scribe agreed that those two commands are the core of the entire Old Testament Law.
-All of the Old Testament Law can be placed in the categories of “loving God” or “loving your neighbor.”
+All of the Old Testament Law can be placed in the category of “loving God” or “loving your neighbor.”

 Various New Testament scriptures state that Jesus fulfilled the Old Testament Law, bringing it to completion and conclusion (Romans 10:4; Galatians 3:23–25; Ephesians 2:15).
 In place of the Old Testament Law, Christians are to obey the law of Christ.
 Rather than trying to remember the over 600 individual commandments in the Old Testament Law, Christians are simply to focus on loving God and loving others.
 If Christians would truly and wholeheartedly obey those two commands, we would be fulfilling everything that God requires of us.